-D.2.1 Valuation of Technical provisions
+D.2.1 Valuation of Technical Provisions

-Technical Provisions which comprise Best Estimate Liabilities and a Risk Margin are summarised in the table given in section D.2.3.
-They are also detailed in the QRT S.17.01 (Non-life Technical Provisions) and S.12.01 (Life Technical Provisions), see Appendix F.1.3.
+Technical provisions which comprise Best Estimate Liabilities and a Risk Margin (unaudited) analysed by SII Line of Business are summarised in the table below.
+They are also detailed in the QRT S.17.01 (Non-life Technical Provisions), see Appendix F.1.3.